Viva! Turkey Fact Sheet

 An increased number of turkeys are killed by gassing with a mixture of gasses.
 These gases include co2, which is aversive and causes desperate panic as birds fight for air.

 Production & Consumption

 Slaughter figures suggest that turkey consumption has decreased in the UK.
-In 1997 there were 40 million turkeys slaughtered; in 2004 over 21 million, and in 2017, 14 million.
-In 2017 there were still 2 million turkeys killed during December alone.
+In 1997 there were 40 million turkeys slaughtered; in 2004 over 21 million, and in 2018, 15 million - an increase of one million since 2017.

 The modern turkey, like the broiler chicken, has been genetically selected to put on weight twice as fast as its counterpart in the wild.
 Now, male turkeys are too broad-breasted to mate naturally.
 In the wild, the turkey can fly up to speeds of 50mph, yet the modern male farmed variety cannot fly.
 Breeding turkeys can weigh as much as an 8-9 year old child (60lbs).
 It is now common practice to impregnate a significantly smaller hen from one strain with a large stag on the never-ending quest to produce larger birds.
 AI is an incredibly stressful procedure for both males and females.